-Answer: Once you have signed up to Pinoyboxdelivery.com, you are free to shop online and send your packages to the address applicable to the country of origin below.
+Answer: Once you have signed up to Pinoyboxdelivery.com, you are free to shop online and send your packages to the address applicable to the country of origin.
 Just keep adding your items in your online box until you are ready to have them shipped out.
+You can view address details upon logging into your account.

 Answer: Our Freight forwarding partner, UMAC Forwarders Express has been in the industry since 1988 and has delivered to almost all areas in the Philippines.
 If the consignee / recipient is not home to accept delivery we require a signed authorization letter and your government ID.

-Answer: Please register and open a New box to view prices and sizes.
+Answer: Please visit the homepage for our rates.
 We also accept irregular-sized boxes including wooden palettes or other containers, fees are based on volume of item or cubic foot.
-For irregular sized shipments please e-mail email@example.com.
+For irregular sized shipments please e-mail [email protected] with dimensions (LxWxH), source country, destination and description of contents.

-Answer: Yes, we will be happy to combine your items bought from different sellers into one box.
-As a standard, we will remove original delivery packaging to maximize space in the balikbayan box.
-This does not apply to custom-size packages.
+Answer: Yes, we will be happy to combine your items bought from different sellers into one box for SEA Cargo from US, UK, and Canada..
+This does not apply for cargo from China, all items are shipped as is.

 Answer: There will be an extra charge and will depend on location if covered by collection area.
+Send an e-mail with exact address, contact person, contact number and approximate items for pickup.
 If not covered by us we can recommend third party couriers where you can arrange for it to be collected and delivered to us.

 Answer: Payment can be made either by BPI bank deposit and online via Paypal.